RedisLabs/redislabs-docs/content/rs/administering/cluster-operations/adding-node.md

 ## Adding a node to an existing Cluster

-To add a node in Redis Enterprise Software (RS):
+To add a node in RS:

 1. [Install the RS installation package]({{< relref "/rs/installing-upgrading/_index.md" >}}) on a clean installation